 Another group the Commission consults with includes transportation system operations professionals.
 The intent in consulting with this group is to identify existing transportation systems operations actions and systems and to identify alternative operations actions and systems to be considered for inclusion in the regional transportation plan.
-Involvement in this group includes: Highway Commissioners and Directors of Public Works from the Region's seven counties; City Engineers and Directors of Public Works from selected representative municipalities; the Wisconsin Department of Transportation State Traffic Engineer; the Wisconsin Department of Transportation's Traffic Incident Management Enhancement (TIME) Program Manager; and the Wisconsin Department of Transportation's Southeast Region Systems Operations Manager.
+Involvement in this group includes: Highway Commissioners and Directors of Public Works from the Region's seven counties; City Engineers and Directors of Public Works from selected representative municipalities; the Wisconsin Department of Transportation State Traffic Engineer; the Wisconsin Department of Transportation's Southeast Region Systems Operations Manager.